bdf092/project_week_2/README.md

 # Planned Improvements

 - Time - Stamp: Add time-stamp of when a suggestion was made.
-- Implemented Suggestions: Add page showing what suggestions have already been implemented
+- Implemented Suggestions: Add page showing what suggestions have already been implemented.
 - Profile - Section: Expanded profiles with icons, detailed contributions and badges.
 - Language - Dropdown: Dropdown menu that selects your chosen language.
 Lots of translation work.